-Roth IRA Tax Break
+Roth IRA Tax Breaks

-The further out your retirement date the greater chance personal income tax rates will increase.
-If you lock in paying a certain rate today and your personal tax rate is higher at retirement then using a Roth IRA will have saved you money.
+The further out your retirement date, the greater the chance that personal income tax rates will increase.
+While it’s hard to predict, your income could be higher and income tax rates could change.
+If you pay a certain rate today and your tax bracket is higher at retirement, using a Roth IRA will save you money.

 Are Roth IRA Withdrawals Taxed?

-- When the withdrawal was made
+- How old you are when the withdrawal is made

-- What purpose the withdrawal was made for
+- The purpose of the withdrawal

 Withdrawals of contributions made after age 59 ½ are considered normal “qualified distributions.”
 These aren’t taxed because you paid tax on that money when you first contributed to the Roth IRA.
 Distributions that include earnings are free of tax too, as long as the account is at least five years old (the “5-year rule”).